 This is where I made my biggest mistake, one I hope I can help you avoid.
 I bought ankle-length hiking boots about three weeks before starting the Camino and tried walking in them as often as I could.
 They felt comfortable, but I didn’t walk for more than 20 kilometers for several days in a row.

-The worse part about my boots was they were waterproof.
+The worst part about my boots was they were waterproof.
 While this may appear like a good thing, on the Via de la Plata, it’s not.
 The weather on this route is mostly sunny and warm.
 This means that your feet will get increasingly hotter as you walk.
 By wearing waterproof shoes, your feet won’t breathe and will inevitably start swelling.
 So my pair of boots, which was one size bigger than I normally wear, felt increasingly smaller.

 As I started walking in the morning, everything felt good.
 But my feet would swell during the day, which caused blisters on my little toes.
 Because I kept walking in the same shoes, the blisters started to get infected.
 Without getting into the gory details, I’ll just tell you that I had to buy sandals (the kind in between your toes, the only ones I could wear), to walk in for several days as there was no way I could wear my boots after my right little toe got infected.